zeek/spicy/doc/autogen/types/string.rst

     Converts the string into a binary representation encoded with the given character set.

+.. spicy:method:: string::starts_with string starts_with False bool (prefix: string)

+    Returns true if the string value starts with *prefix*.

 .. rubric:: Operators

 .. spicy:operator:: string::Equal bool t:string <sp> op:== <sp> t:string